 One of the lessons of political instability in the US is that European Union countries, long in a semi-satellite arrangement with the US, would be advised to exercise their own agency and take responsibility for their own future in economics, defence and society.
 The US focus on China is another reason.
 It can no longer be relied on to play mother hen to Europe.

-Kant lived all his life in Königsberg, a Prussian city which in 1946 became Kaliningrad, a fortified outpost of Russia power on the Baltic coast.
+Kant lived all his life in Königsberg, a Prussian city which in 1946 became Kaliningrad, a fortified outpost of Russian power on the Baltic coast.
 From this position at the centre of Europe and looking back at the discord and violence of the Wars of Religion, Kant advocated a democratic and republican league or union of democratic states, as a means of achieving peace and harmony.
 The EU is exactly such a league.

 The economic power struggle between the US and China presents the EU with a dilemma.
 What is to be done to avoid being crushed by the political elephants of the US and China?